|

 through the streets of sex shops and prostitutes in windows.
 Most of the bars boast

-busy backrooms and a leather dress code and look out for the Web, Argos
+busy backrooms and a leather dress code and look out in particular for Web, Dirty Dicks and Eagle.

 Amsterdam is not a big city and the scene tends to reflect this.
 There are few mega